 A tape measure has one failure mode that costs you real money: someone has to hold the other end.
 A laser measure eliminates that problem and adds area, volume, and Pythagorean calculations in a device smaller than a TV remote.
 We ran 200+ measurements across empty rooms, outdoor parking lots, low-light warehouses, and dusty concrete conditions to find the best laser measures for contractors, remodelers, and DIYers in 2026.

-Best overall: Bosch GLM400CL at $149.
+Best overall: Bosch GLM400CL at the current retailer price.
 The only laser measure in this test with a camera viewfinder that lets you actually see the laser dot outdoors in daylight.
 If you measure outside, this is the pick.
-Check the current price on Amazon.

 Our Top 5 Laser Measures